 To use a common phrase: yes, we eat our own cooking.
-Mr. Bronchick has a large portion of his liquid net worth in our mutual fund, which pursues our Classic Value | Small Cap strategy.
-He is also one of the largest individual shareholders in the mutual fund.
-Almost every employee in the firm, including research analysts, invests in the mutual fund.
+Mr. Bronchick has a large portion of his liquid net worth in our mutual fund, which pursues our Classic Value | Small Cap strategy and CSC Partners. .
+Almost every employee in the firm, including research analysts, invests in the mutual fund..